-How can Council communicate better with young people?
-42% indicated that they don't know what is going on around the Shire and would like more information.
-The adult perception that all information is via Facebook is not necessarily correct.
-New channels of information are needed to ensure 75% of young people felt that the Council does not listen to them. young people are given the information they want.
-Shire officers must utilise a variety of social media platforms, and keep up-to-date with any new Young people reported that mostly they obtain opportunities or changes in preference. information through 'word of mouth'; IGA notice board (Jurien Bay); and local & school newsletters.
-Shire staff must be involved with a variety of activities that put them face-to-face with young people in order to share information.
-This could Those surveyed said they would like to communicate face-to-face with Shire officers and friends or through be at school assemblies, youth group sessions, at youth spaces, sport facilities, etc. direct email, mail or text.
-Schools are challenged with existing internal pressures and reliance on them as a distribution channel is unreliable.
-Young people reported that the best way to communicate with them was through more direct channels.
-Establishing a YAC could provide a new opportunity for sharing and gathering of information between the Shire and young people.
+- The adult perception that all information is via Facebook is not necessarily correct. - New channels of information are needed to ensure young people are given the information they want. - Shire officers must utilise a variety of social media platforms, and keep up-to-date with any new opportunities or changes in preference. - Shire staff must be involved with a variety of activities that put them face-to-face with young people in order to share information.
+This could be at school assemblies, youth group sessions, at youth spaces, sport facilities, etc. - Schools are challenged with existing internal pressures and reliance on them as a distribution channel is unreliable.
+Young people reported that the best way to communicate with them was through more direct channels. - Establishing a YAC could provide a new opportunity for sharing and gathering of information between the Shire and young people.